 The following subjects are offered as option choices at GCSE under the remit of Design Technology:

 The linear format of each of these specifications means that the students cannot enter the exam at the end of Year 10, but instead will be entered at the end of Year 11.
 However, the theory context will be covered while students are undertaking their foundational projects throughout Year 10.
 This knowledge and understanding will be tested periodically throughout the course.
 Throughout this year, students acquire the underpinning skills that are essential to their success in both the written paper and the controlled assessment to follow.
 The underpinning skills are: practical; theoretical knowledge; designing; modelling and ICT based.
 Theoretical work covered includes: properties of materials, sustainable issues in design, methods of manufacture, health and safety and consumer rights legislation.

 Curriculum Outline Year 11

 This course comprises of two separate elements; the Controlled Assessment (Coursework) module and the terminal exam paper.
 Students demonstrate the need for the products in question and develop their product designs using the design process.
 It requires good graphical communication, and the ability to keep to deadlines.
 Students are required to: analyse and research; produce a clear specification for the targeted user group; generate ideas and synthesise them; create and test different products; produce a programme to construct the products and fully evaluate the solutions against the design constraints and project brief.
 The controlled assessments will be taken from numerous themes supplied by the examination board.

 A Levels: Years 12 and 13

-Course content: This is a two year course which requires you to produce and submit one portfolio which will demonstrate your creativity and flair when investigating, designing and making a product.
-Students will undertake a commercial design and make project that apply the knowledge and understanding of the subject.
+Course content: This two-year course requires you to produce and submit one portfolio, which will demonstrate your creativity and flair when investigating, designing and making a product.
+Students will undertake a commercial design and make a project that applies the knowledge and understanding of the subject.
 It will need to be sustainable in the environment.

 Component 1: Principles of Design and Technology